Near-Optimal and Robust Mechanism Design for Covering Problems with Correlated Players: Introduction

-We show that for a variety of settings, one can reduce the robust-(BIC, IR) payment-minimization (\paym) mechanism-design problem to the algorithmic cost-minimization (\cm) problem of finding an outcome that minimizes the total cost incurred.
-Moreover, this black-box reduction applies to: (a) single-dimensional settings even when we only have an LP-relative {\em approximation algorithm} for the \pcm problem (that is required to work only with nonnegative costs) (Theorem~\ref{bicredn2}); and (b) {\em multidimensional problems} with additive types (Corollary~\ref{bicredn1}).
-We emphasize that our definition of additive types (see Section~\ref{prelim}) should not be confused with, and is more general than, additive valuations in combinatorial auctions (CAs).
-(For example, in a CA with $m$ items, valuation functions of the form $v(S)=\sum_{T\sse S}a_T$ for all $S\sse[m]$ form an additive type: if $v, v'\in V$, then $v+v'$ defined by $(v+v')(S)=v(S)+v'(S)$ also has the above form.
-But $v$ is not an additive valuation as there need not exist item values $v_j$ for $j\in[m]$ such that one can express $v(S)=\sum_{j\in S}v_j$.)
+We show that for a variety of settings, one can reduce the support-based-(IC, IR) payment-minimization (\paym) mechanism-design problem to the algorithmic cost-minimization (\cm) problem of finding an outcome that minimizes the total cost incurred.
+Moreover, this black-box reduction applies to: (a) single-dimensional settings even when we only have an LP-relative {\em approximation algorithm} for the \cm problem (that is required to work only with nonnegative costs) (Theorem~\ref{bicredn2}); and (b) {\em multidimensional problems} with additive types (Corollary~\ref{bicredn1}).

-Our reduction yields near-optimal robust-(BIC-in-expectation, IR) mechanisms for a variety of covering settings such as (a) various single-dimensional covering problems including single-item procurement auctions (Table~\ref{onedapps}); (b) multi-item procurement auctions (Theorem~\ref{multiproc}); and (c) multidimensional facility location (Theorem~\ref{uflres}).
-(Robust BIC-in-expectation means that the robust-BIC guarantee holds for the {\em expected utility} of a player, where the expectation is over the random coin tosses {of the mechanism}.)
-Our techniques can be adapted to yield {\em truthful-in-expectation} mechanisms with the same guarantees for single-dimensional problems with a constant number of players.
-These are the {\em first} results for the \paym mechanism-design problem with correlated players under a notion stronger than (BIC, interim IR).
+Our reduction yields near-optimal support-based (IC-in-expectation, IR) mechanisms for a variety of covering settings such as (a) various single-dimensional covering problems including single-item procurement auctions (Table~\ref{onedapps}); (b) multi-item procurement auctions (Theorem~\ref{multiproc}); and (c) multidimensional facility location (Theorem~\ref{uflres}).
+(Support-based IC-in-expectation means that the support-based-IC guarantee holds for the {\em expected utility} of a player, where the expectation is over the random coin tosses {of the mechanism}.)
+In Section~\ref{extn}, we consider some extensions involving both weaker (but more robust than (BIC, interim IR)) solution concepts and the stronger (DSIC, IR) solution concept.
+We obtain the same guarantees under the various weaker solution concepts, and adapt our techniques to obtain (DSIC-in-expectation, IR) mechanisms with the same guarantees for single-dimensional problems in time exponential in the number of players (Section~\ref{dsic}).
+These are the first results for the \paym mechanism-design problem for covering settings with correlated players under a notion stronger than (BIC, interim IR).
 To our knowledge, our results are new even for the simplest covering setting of single-item procurement auctions.

-On a side note, we note that we can leverage our ideas to also expand upon the results in~\cite{DobzinskiFK11} for revenue-maximization with correlated players and make significant progress on a research direction proposed in~\cite{DobzinskiFK11}.
-We show that any ``integrality-gap verifying'' $\rho$-approximation algorithm for the SWM problem (as defined in~\cite{LaviS11}) can be used to obtain a truthful-in-expectation mechanism whose revenue is at least a $\rho$-fraction of the optimum revenue (see Appendix~\ref{append-packing}).